I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_hbafcpbindingentry.md

 You must include file <i>hbaapi.h </i>to use the symbolic constants in this table (See the <b>Headers</b> section).

-For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="storage.hba_bind_type">HBA_BIND_TYPE</a>.
+For a comparable set of values that define how an HBA specifies targets and logical units in the persistent bindings that it maintains, see the WMI property qualifier <a href="https://msdn.microsoft.com/library/windows/hardware/ff556046">HBA_BIND_TYPE</a>.

 For a more detailed description of the values that this member can have, see the T11 committee's <i>Fibre Channel HBA API</i> specification.

 ### -field FCPId

-Contains a structure of type <a href="storage.hbafcpid">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.
+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbafcpid.md">HBAFCPID</a> that contains the FCP identifier for the logical unit and information about the port to be queried for information about the device.

 ### -field ScsiId

-Contains a structure of type <a href="storage.hbascsiid">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.
+Contains a structure of type <a href="..\hbapiwmi\ns-hbapiwmi-_hbascsiid.md">HBAScsiID</a> that contains the information that uniquely identifies a logical unit for the operating system.

 ## -remarks
-The WMI tool suite generates a declaration of this structure automatically when it compiles the <a href="storage.hbafcpbindingentry_wmi_class">HBAFCPBindingEntry WMI Class</a> in <i>hbaapi.mof</i>.
+The WMI tool suite generates a declaration of this structure automatically when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556037">HBAFCPBindingEntry WMI Class</a> in <i>hbaapi.mof</i>.

 For an explanation of the fibre channel protocol (FCP), see the T11 committee's <i>Fibre Channel Protocol for SCSI</i> specification.